Cosmetologist Salary

 Additional endorsements and licenses may also be worth investigating, particularly if you can find a crossover program.

 For instance, having a cosmetology license could shorten your required hours for earning your barber license.
-Barbers make a bit more money and have significantly higher anticipated job growth than cosmetologists.
-Working as a barber doesn't mean you can't also perform cosmetology services.
+Barbers often make a bit more money and can provide services cosmetologists can't (and vice versa).
+You can offer barbering and cosmetology services at the same time.

 Cosmetology